modernweb-dev/web/packages/test-runner/README.md

 ## Writing tests

 Web test runner can support different test frameworks.
-By default we use [@web/test-runner-mocha](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-mocha), check out the docs to learn more about writing tests with mocha.
+By default we use [@web/test-runner-mocha](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-mocha), check out the docs to learn more about writing tests with mocha and configuring mocha options.

 ### JS tests